kevsterd/ACI-PoSH/README.md

 New-ACI-AppProfile
 New-ACI-BD
 New-ACI-EPG
-New-ACI-Interface (soon)
+New-ACI-Interface
-New-ACI-Interface-VPC (soon)
+New-ACI-Interface-VPC
 New-ACI-Tenant
 New-ACI-VRF
 Update-ACI-EPG
 Update-ACI-EPG-PortBinding
 </pre>
-There is no PowerShell command help text.
-Something I need to add... however a lot of the commands are obvious.
+All modules now have updated help text.
+Hopefully that will be useful!
 <pre>
 Get-ACI-Tenant